gdeest/gdeest.github.io-src/posts/2016-12-10-category-theory-in-coq-part-1.markdown

 ## Prolegomena

-This post is the first in a series exploring elementary notions of category theory in the [Coq](https://coq.inria.fr) proof assistant.
-You may read it as an experiment report, an introductory course in category theory *or* a showcase of the power of mechanized reasoning and dependent types.
-No prior knowledge of Coq or category theory should be needed to follow along the definitions and get a general idea of what is going on, but some familiarity with a statically-typed functional programming language is assumed.
+In this series, we will explore elementary notions of category theory in the [Coq](https://coq.inria.fr) proof assistant.
+No prior knowledge of Coq or category theory should be required to follow along the definitions and get a general idea of what is going on, but some familiarity with a statically-typed functional programming language is assumed.
 In particular, due to the nature of the topic, we expect this series to be of particular interest to Haskell